captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## JUNIOR:
-...
-Yeah...
-Yeah, sure.
+…Yeah…Yeah, sure.
 You want it cold?
 Warm?
 With ice?
 How you want it, Pop?

 ---